Custard tarts… yum… am I the only one craving one right now?

 - Photo credit: http://charlotteslivelykitchen.com/summer-berry-and-custard-tarts/

-Thanks for sharing so much, Charlotte!
+Thank you so much for sharing, Charlotte!
 Your photography is definitely something to aspire to and I loved seeing you develop a passion for food photography over the past few months.
 Your icing sugar shot is definitely something I would love to attempt one day.
 Have you ever thought of making a ‘behind the scenes’ tutorial?

 I remember the mention of garlic crisps very well.
 Yuck!
 I can imagine how bitter (and disgusting) that would be.
 You really made me laugh a lot that day… and also inspired me to make sweet potato chips!